DFE-Digital/teaching-vacancies/documentation/aks.md

 1. Activate your access for our Test cluster (`s189-teacher-services-cloud-test`) through [Azure Privileged Identity Management (PIM) request](https://technical-guidance.education.gov.uk/infrastructure/hosting/azure-cip/#privileged-identity-management-pim-requests) in the [Azure Portal](https://portal.azure.com.mcas.ms/).

+2. Login into the tenant using the Azure Cli.
+This will launch your browser for the login.

+    ```
+    az login --tenant 9c7d9dd3-840c-4b3f-818e-552865082e16
+    ```

+3. From Teaching Vacancies root directory, get the credentials for the environment.
+    ```
+    make review get-cluster-credentials
+    ```

+    ```
+    make qa get-cluster-credentials
+    ```

+    ```
+    make staging get-cluster-credentials
+    ```

+## Accessing AKS Production cluster

+1. Request access for our Production cluster (`s189-teacher-services-cloud-production`) through [Azure Privileged Identity Management (PIM) request](https://technical-guidance.education.gov.uk/infrastructure/hosting/azure-cip/#privileged-identity-management-pim-requests) in the [Azure Portal](https://portal.azure.com.mcas.ms/).
+You will receive an email when your request has been approved by a member of the infra team.

-2. Login into the testing tenant using the Azure Cli.
+2. Login into the tenant using the Azure Cli.
 This will launch your browser for the login.

     ```
     az login --tenant 9c7d9dd3-840c-4b3f-818e-552865082e16